 Therefore, the watermark position is at 96 pixels away from the left edge of the output video and 54 pixels away from the top edge of the output video, and the watermark size is 192 * 144 pixels.

-You can set transcoding parameters in the console or through server APIs.
-The settings mainly involve watermarking templates, transcoding templates, and transcoding rules.
+You can set transcoding parameters in the LVB Console or through server APIs.
+No matter which method is used, the settings mainly involve watermark templates, transcoding templates, and transcoding rules.